fbernutz/die-himmelstraeumerin-blog/Content/posts/basic-ipad-support.md

     <figcaption>Screenshot of App Icons in AssetCatalog in Xcode.</figcaption>
 </figure>

-Awesome, that's it!
+Awesome, that’s it!
 At this point we are almost good to go!

 ## 6) Additional Tasks

 To release your app update on the AppStore, you should **record some new iPad screenshots**.
 To record screenshots for the AppStore, [`fastlane screenshots`](https://docs.fastlane.tools/getting-started/ios/screenshots/) could be the tool of your choice.

 When you have an external mouse or touchpad, you _can_ test the **cursor behaviour** and **right click menu** of your app.
-I didn't optimize something for that, because it looked already good in my opinion.
-Maybe this is because I only use default iOS elements and don't want to have any special behaviour.
+I didn’t optimize something for that, because it looked already good in my opinion.
+Maybe this is because I only use default iOS elements and don’t want to have any special behaviour.
 With a right click, the app displays the contextual actions automatically, which is really cool.

 ## 7) That Last Big Improvement

 In January, I read about `layoutMarginsFollowReadableWidth` for improved reading experience (see the [thread with lots of awesome tips](https://twitter.com/JordanMorgan10/status/1267239117521399815) by [@JordanMorgan10](https://twitter.com/JordanMorgan10)).
 I loved the idea and the movie detail screen (on large devices) was the perfect scenario to use this feature.

-If you're working with storyboards, you can activate "Follow Readable Width" Layout Guide, instead of "Safe Area Relative Margins".
+If you’re working with storyboards, you can activate "Follow Readable Width" Layout Guide, instead of "Safe Area Relative Margins".
 In my case, I changed the layout guide of the stack view which contained the textual content.
 The stack view automatically adds insets to respect the readable width.

 <figure>
     <img src="../../images/basic-ipad-support/follow-readable-width.jpg" alt="Screenshot of storyboard with Follow Readable Width Layout Guide in Xcode" />